Archive for August, 2010

 Swissair Flight 111 was a McDonnell Douglas MD-11 on a scheduled flight between New York’s JFK airport and Geneva, Switzerland.
 Faulty wiring in the first class entertainment system led to a fire.
 The fire found a ready fuel source in the flammable material used as insulation within the fuselage.
 The fire grew rapidly, resulting in instrument failure and eventual loss of control of the aircraft.

 The violence of the crash is almost impossible to comprehend.
 The aircraft hit the water with a force of impact of at least 350 g – instantly disintegrating into 2 million pieces.
 The accident investigation by the Transportation Board of Canada took over four years.
-The human toll was 229 souls from almost twenty nations – lost in an instant.
+The human toll was 229 souls from twenty nations – lost in an instant.

 The Royal Canadian Mounted Police medical examiners made every effort to identify the victims.
 Fingerprints, dental x-rays, and the largest DNA identification project in Canadian history eventually identified body parts from everyone on board.
 But there is no doubt that body parts from virtually every victim were lost at sea that fateful night, a few miles off this most beautiful part of the Nova Scotia coast.

 The Canadian Government established two memorials to the dead of Swissair Flight 111 on opposite sides of St. Margarets Bay.
 About one-half mile from the iconic Peggy’s Cove lighthouse is a memorial made of Nova Scotia granite paying tribute to all the dead collectively.
 The three notches in the top corner of the monument form the number 111 – and when peered through the back side of the memorial point exactly to the crash site about seven miles offshore.

 On the other side of St. Margarets Bay, near Bayswater Beach, is a larger monument listing the names of all 229 victims.
 Unidentified remains of the victims are also interred at this spot.